Mause/websocket-notifications/README.md

 * also, make sure that when debugging is not enable that the debug div is not visible

 * Add/write machine/programmatic interface/client library for submitting new notifications to clients :D

+* try and make deque serializable (looks like it will probably be a hack atm)